nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 ----------------------
 Once you are done reproducing an issue, it is time to finish up and make clear to the developers what they can do:

-* If it is a genuine bug (or you are pretty sure it is) add the 'Bug' tag.
+* If it is a genuine bug (or you are pretty sure it is) add the 'bug' label.
-* If it is a genuine feature request (or you are pretty sure it is) add the 'enhancement' tag.
+* If it is a genuine feature request (or you are pretty sure it is) add the 'enhancement' label.
-* If the issue is clearly related to something specific, @mention a maintainer. examples: @schiesbn for encryption, @blizzz for LDAP, @PVince81 for quota stuff...
-You can find a `list of maintainers here <https://github.com/nextcloud/server/wiki/Maintainers>`_.
+* If the issue is clearly related to something specific, set the specific feature label and @mention a maintainer

 Now, the developers can pick the issue up.
 Note that while we wish we would always pick up and solve problems promptly, not all areas of Nextcloud get the same amount of attention and contribution, so this can occasionally take a long time.